Charging station: Tesla NACS

-The North American Charging System (NACS) was developed by Tesla, Inc. for use in the company's vehicles.
+The North American Charging Standard (NACS) was developed by Tesla, Inc. for use in the company's vehicles.
 It remained a proprietary standard until 2022 when its specifications were published by Tesla.
 The connector is physically smaller than the J1772/CCS connector, and uses the same pins for both AC and DC charging functionality.

 As of November 2023, automakers Ford, General Motors, Rivian, Volvo, Polestar, Mercedes-Benz, Nissan, Honda, Jaguar, Fisker, Hyundai, BMW, Toyota, Subaru, and Lucid Motors have all committed to equipping their North American vehicles with NACS connectors in the future.
 Automotive startup Aptera Motors has also adopted the connector standard in its vehicles.
 Other automakers, such as Stellantis and Volkswagen had not made an announcement as of late 2023.

 To meet European Union (EU) requirements on recharging points, Tesla vehicles sold in the EU are equipped with a CCS Combo 2 port.
 Both the North America and the EU port take 480 V DC fast charging through Tesla's network of Superchargers, which variously use NACS and CCS charging connectors.
 Depending on the Supercharger version, power is supplied at 72, 150, or 250 kW, the first corresponding to DC Level 1 and the second and third corresponding to DC Level 2 of SAE J1772.
 As of Q4 2021, Tesla reported 3,476 supercharging locations worldwide and 31,498 supercharging chargers (about 9 chargers per location on average).